AtamaCo/docs/docs/composer-studio/authoring-guides/experience/index.md

 On the overview you can see a list of the experience’s channels and add/remove channels as needed.
 You can also delete the experience and change its name.

 ### Channel Properties
 As the name implies, channel Properties are properties that are specific to a particular channel.
-For example, a website channel would commonly have SEO properties like title and description, as well as a "Slug" that’s used in the URL of the page.
+For example, a website channel would commonly have SEO properties like title and description, as well as a "[Slug](../../../reference/publishers/aws.md#required-properties)" that’s used in the URL of the page.

 #### Edit Properties
 To edit the properties, simply update the values in the form fields and click "Apply" when you’re done.

-#### Slug
-The "Slug" is a special field used for publishing the experience to a website channel.
-There are some recommended rules to create a proper slug:

-* Starts with a slash /
-* Replace spaces with hyphens -, don’t use any other special characters
-* Use slashes to represent the hierarchy of your site, for example /resources/case-studies/abc
-* Should be lowercase

 ### Add Component
 Components are added via the "Placements" panel on the left of the experience editor.